mobizt/Firebase-ESP8266/README.md

    /**
-   * Get shared SSL WiFi client.
+   * Get refence to shared SSL WiFi client.
    */
    WiFiClientSecure getWiFiClient();

    /**
-   * Pause/Unpause SSL WiFi client (WiFiClientSecure) from current Firebase call to use WiFi client
+   * Pause/Unpause SSL WiFi client (WiFiClientSecure) from current Firebase call this allows you
-   * for your alternate works.
+   * to use shared SSL WiFi client.
-   * \param alternateWork True for pause and False for unpause.
+   * \param pause True for pause and False for unpause
    * \return The operating status.
 True for success operation and False for failed operation.
-   * Call FirebaseData.getWiFiClient to get WIFiClientSecure client to do your own http works.
+   * Call FirebaseData.getWiFiClient to get shared WIFiClientSecure client.
    */
-   bool doAlternateWork(bool alternateWork);
+   bool pauseFirebase(bool pause);

    /**
    * Return the actual data type that return as payload from get/set/push calls.